The Sacrifice Zones of Hurricane Harvey

 In the first installment of the series, Abby Martin introduced viewers to a neighborhood called Lakewood that was virtually ignored by both state and federal officials during and after the hurricane.
 Lakewood is home to working class Houston residents, many of which are Black or Latino.
 Is it simply a coincidence that neighborhoods like Lakewood receive far less attention and support when it comes to recovery efforts than wealthier neighborhoods filled with middle to upper class white Houstonians?

 Not only were Houston residents affected adversely by the structure of the city, inmates being held in three prison units in the area were all but ignored during the disaster.
-Abby spoke with Azzurra Crispino, from Prison Abolition Prisoner Support, about what inmates experienced in the hours and days following Harvey.
+Abby speaks to Azzurra Crispino, from Prison Abolition Prisoner Support, about what inmates experienced in the hours and days following Harvey.
 Reports from inmates included a buildup of standing water in the units, the inability to bathe for at least 10 days, and reports that when portable toilets were finally made available, they were only accessible to prison staff.
 In one unit, 500 men were evacuated to a gymnasium where they stayed and slept in close quarters without air conditioning or functioning fans, near portable toilets that were not being emptied or cleaned and with insects roaming the floors at night.
 According to Crispino, despite being located on a floodplain, the facility does not have a constitutional evacuation plan in place, leading to numerous health and safety concerns for inmates.

-Abby also spoke with Yvette Arellano of the Texas Environmental Justice Advocacy Services.
+Abby also speaks with Yvette Arellano of the Texas Environmental Justice Advocacy Services.
 Yvette shared details surrounding the dangerous situation that unfolded at a chemical plant in Houston after Hurricane Harvey hit the area.
 As the emergency at the chemical plant began, the surrounding community was not properly informed of the situation, despite seeing smoke and flames at the plant.
 As time went on, few details were shared about what chemicals were stored at that particular plant and if the situation posed any immediate threat to the surrounding residents.
 Chemical plants like this are no longer required to be transparent when it comes to their operations due to the supposed threat of terrorist attacks.
 While hiding behind Homeland Security in an effort to keep the country safe, the communities surrounding these facilities are left in an unsafe position, completely unaware of potential disasters looming right around the corner.
 In fact, FEMA stepped up to make the community aware of the threat posed to the community as the emergency unfolded, but the very next day rescinded those statements due to pressures from above.
 Not only were communities subjected to significantly polluted air due to emergencies at individual chemical and oil plants in the area, floodwaters were contaminated as well, putting residents at risk in the midst of harrowing rescues.

 Shockingly, there is a 16 mile stretch of residential communities located on the edge of the second largest petrochemical complex in the world, running from Houston to Louisiana, filled with cancer clusters and high emissions.
 Not only is this harmful situation allowed in the United States, there were no extra precautions taken to protect these communities during the disaster, communities full of children.
 These communities are subjected to harmful emissions daily and those emissions increased dramatically after the hurricane.
 The correlation is obvious – the higher the poverty rate in these areas, the greater the rate of harmful emissions.
 Human lives are sacrificed for the profit of the petrochemical industry, with major plants in view of elementary school playgrounds.

-Houston is dominated by the petrochemical industry with little regard to the health and safety of it’s most vulnerable residents.
+Houston is dominated by the petrochemical industry with little regard to the health and safety of its most vulnerable residents.
 Hurricane Harvey did not cause this problem but it has finally brought more of the shocking situation to light.
 Profits are valued over people in Houston and the basic layout of the city along with its laws and regulations are proof.

 Abby Martin: Houston is not an unusual place for devastating hurricanes but in the air of climate change disaster, Harvey hit the state like no other.
-In just six days, 33 trillion gallons of water were dumped on to the area, the greatest amount of rain for a single storm in continental US history with three times more rain than Katrina.
+In just six days, 33 trillion gallons of water were dumped onto the area, the greatest amount of rain for a single storm in continental US history with three times more rain than Katrina.
 The catastrophic flooding destroyed thousands of homes and left many areas of Houston in ruins, but these homes all have something in common.
 Like the devastated neighborhood I visited in Northeast Houston, low income Black and Latino residential areas are what is known as fence-line communities, or those in the highest risk borders of flooding and pollution.To learn more, I talked to an expert on fence-line communities, Dr. Robert Bullard, distinguished professor of urban planning and environmental policy at Texas Southern University.

 Robert Bullard: Well, if you look at … Houston is a petro capital and it’s has lots of industries.
 Many of the communities that are near the refineries and petrochemical plants along the Ship Channel, many of them are also in the areas that’s prone to flood.
 And so you get this … people who are living in the areas that’s affordable, areas that … Because of residential segregation, because of housing discrimination, in many cases, people are forced to live in the areas that are risky and very vulnerable not just to storms like Harvey or these monster hurricanes but also just with downpours.
 Harvey was different is that it spreaded the pain.
 It kind of democratized the suffering, but yet and still when you look at it, the communities that have few resources and few bank accounts that can allow them to bounce back quickly, that’s how it’s hit them the hardest, because they don’t have the cushion to make them more resilient.